Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 Please download our AR software recommendations document to get to know which software is best for your school and students.

-As we continue to deliver unit R070 AR content, learn to create an AR model prototype and assess students, more SDKs may become available, while others may change to a paid-for service.
+As we continue to deliver unit R070 AR content and assess students, more SDKs may become available, while others may change to a paid-for service or close.
 We will continue to research and will update our information regularly.
 We’d also appreciate your feedback or concerns on the use of the AR SDKs, so we can give you the best possible information.

 Summary